Sagar-03/New-Ecommerce/README.md

-Sure!
-Here's an expanded introduction for the README:

----

 # E-commerce Website

 Welcome to our E-commerce Website project repository!
 This project is a full-fledged online shopping platform built using React and Vite, designed to provide a seamless and intuitive shopping experience for both customers and administrators.